bridge-core/bridge-core.github.io/content/docs/extension-docs/custom-components.md

     The schema of the component.
 This is used to create auto-completions for custom component arguments and should be written in [standard JSON schema](https://json-schema.org).
 You can also access bridge.'s built-in auto-completions with the `$ref` property.
 They can be found [here](https://github.com/bridge-core/editor/blob/main/data/packages/minecraftBedrock/schema) and should be referenced from the `data` folder root, for example `$ref: '/data/packages/minecraftBedrock/schema/general/slotType.json'` would access slot type auto-completions.

 -   `template(templateFunction: (componentArgs: any, opts: TemplateContext) => void): void`
-    The the `templateFunction` recieves `componentArgs` which is the component arguments defined by the user, and the `opts` provides functions to allow you to merge data with the file that the component is created on and allows you to create animations and animation controllers.
+    The `templateFunction` receives `componentArgs` which is the component arguments defined by the user, and the `opts` provides functions to allow you to merge data with the file that the component is created on and allows you to create animations and animation controllers.

 ### `TemplateContext`